bgcho/Circle-Detection-in-OpenCV/README.md

 3. Detected circles and the Warped images are in result_images/pair#.

-4. The source and target images are in
+4. The source and target images are in result_images/pair#

+5. Made changes for test

+6. Made another change for test